 If I haven’t heard back from a group that I contacted, what should I do?

-Please contact Jenny Yun, our Director of Community Life, by emailing [email protected].
-While our leaders do their best to contact you in a timely manner, things happen.
+Please contact Graham Girard, our Interim CG Manager, at [email protected] While our leaders do their best to contact you in a timely manner, things happen.
 If you have not heard back after a week, we will be happy to help contact the leader for you.

 Am I allowed to join a group that is affiliated with a different congregation than mine?